-Rated Item Rating Rating Guidelines Location/Remarks/Recommendations 4.
-Erosion Α Α No head cutting or horizontal deviation observed.
-INCR_2020_a_0006, STA 4+00.
-No erosion was observed.
-(A) INCR_2020_a_0007, STA 1+00_No erosion was М Head cutting and horizontal deviation evident but is less than 1 foot from the designed grade or cross section.
-U Head cutting and horizontal deviation of more than 1 foot from the designed grade or cross section.
-Corrective actions required to stop or slow erosion. observed.
-(A) 5.
-Concrete Surfaces А Α Negligible spalling, scaling or cracking.
+Rated Item Rating Rating Guidelines Location/Remarks/Recommendations 5.
+Concrete Surfaces M A Negligible spalling, scaling or cracking.
 If the concrete surface is weathered or holds moisture, it is still satisfactory but should be seal coated to prevent freeze/ thaw damage.
-INCR_2020_a_0004_STA 14+00.
-Photo is looking upstream at U-shape concrete channel, there was no sign of spalling, scaling or cracking. within the channel cross- section.
-(A) М Spalling, scaling, and open cracking present, but the immediate integrity or performance of the structure is not threatened.
+SMNR_2020_a_0005_1.jpg Photo is looking downstream at concrete culvert, Concrete spalling and exposed rebar was observed on the culvert entrance (M) Action: The Sponsor should initiate the repair as soon a possible to prevent further deterioration.; Station: 19+06 M Spalling, scaling, and open cracking present, but the immediate integrity or performance of the structure is not threatened.
 Reinforcing steel may be exposed.
-Repairs/ sealing is necessary to prevent additional damage during periods of thawing and freezing.
+Repairs/sealing is necessary to prevent additional damage during periods of thawing and freezing.
 U Surface deterioration or deep cracks present that may result in an unreliable structure.
 Any surface deterioration that exposes the sheet piling or lies adjacent to monolith joints may indicate underlying reinforcement corrosion and is unacceptable.
 N/A There are no concrete items in the channel.
-6. Tilting, Sliding or Settlement of Concrete Structures 2 Α Α There are no significant areas of tilting, sliding, or settlement that would endanger the integrity of the structure.
-No signs of significant movement of the concrete structures in the channel were observed. М There are areas of tilting, sliding, or settlement (either active or inactive) that need to be repaired.
+6. Tilting, Sliding or Settlement of Concrete Structures A A There are no significant areas of tilting, sliding, or settlement that would endanger the integrity of the structure.
+No signs of significant movement of the concrete structures in the channel were observed M There are areas of tilting, sliding, or settlement (either active or inactive) that need to be repaired.
 The maximum offset, either laterally or vertically, does not exceed 2 inches unless the movement can be shown to be no longer actively occurring.
 The integrity of the structure is not in danger.
 U There are areas of tilting, sliding, or settlement (either active or inactive) that threaten the structure's integrity and performance.
-Any movement that has resulted in failure of the waters top (possibly identified by daylight visible through the joint) is unacceptable.
+Any movement that has resulted in failure of the waters top (possibly identified by day light visible through the joint) is unacceptable.
 Differential movement of greater than 2 inches between any two adjacent monoliths, either laterally or vertically, is unacceptable unless it can be shown that the movement is no longer active.
 Also, if the floodwall is of I-wall construction, then any visible or measurable tilting of the wall toward the protected side that has created an open horizontal crack on the riverside base of a monolith is unacceptable.
 N/A There are no concrete items in the channel.
-7. Foundation of Α Α No active erosion, scouring, or bank caving that might endanger the structure's stability.
+7. Foundation of $\mathbf{A}$ A No active erosion, scouring, or bank caving that might endanger the structure's stability.
 No erosion, bank caving or scour in the vicinity of